couchbase-examples/couchbase-tutorials/tutorial/markdown/python/quickstart-flask-python/quickstart-flask-python.md

 To run this prebuilt project, you will need:

-- Follow [Couchbase Installation Options](/tutorial-couchbase-installation-options) for installing the lastest Couchbase Database Server Instance
+- Follow [Couchbase Installation Options](/tutorial-couchbase-installation-options) for installing the latest Couchbase Database Server Instance
 - [Python v3.x](https://www.python.org/downloads/) installed
 - Code Editor installed
 - Note that this tutorial is designed to work with the latest Python SDK (4.x) for Couchbase.
 It will not work with the older Python SDK for Couchbase without adapting the code.